-Feed a customer especially a hungry one and you can bet their hands will pick up that product and put it in their shopping cart even if it’s not on their grocery list or meal plan for the week.
+Feed a customer, especially a hungry one, and you can bet they will put it in their shopping cart.
+Even if it’s not on their grocery list, it tasted so good it was hard to pass up.

 Coupons – Sales Strategy 3

 Coupons sell products, and that’s a fact.
 It’s a massive sales strategy that has swept over Canada and the USA and continues to be a high roller in the game of marketing.

 Moving from free food samples to coupon savings always sweetens the deal.